2025’s Major Sneaker Trends Are Swapping Minimalism for Loud Luxury

 Pinks sneakers are here to shake up our neutral collections.

-Red sneakers were a major trend last year, but 2025's coolest new color trend is much softer.
-Pink sneakers blend sportiness and femininity for an easy style you can wear every day.
+Red sneakers were a major trend last year, but the coolest new color trend for 2025 is much softer.
+Pink sneakers blend sportiness and femininity for an easygoing style you can wear every day.

 Meet the Experts